 The modification requested can be implemented only after it is approved by the JMC.
-Although the expenditures related to the modified partners' budgets are eligible already from the date of the JMC decision, those costs can be validated only after the Addendum of the Subsidy Contract enters into force.
+Although the for the projects funded under the Third Call for Proposals No 2007CB16IPO008-2013-3 expenditures related to the modified partners' budgets are eligible already from the date of the JMC decision, those costs can be validated only after the Addendum of the Subsidy Contract enters into force.